kristinemlarson/gnssrefl/README.md

 will generate coherent reflections.
 In general, you can use all azimuths at these sites.
 <P>
 <P>
-Now let's look at a more complex case, station ross on Lake Superior.
+Now let's look at a more complex case, station <code>ross</code> on Lake Superior.
 Here the goal is to measure water level.
 The map image (panel A) makes it clear that unlike Mitchell and Portales, we cannot use all azimuths to measure the lake.
 To understand our reflection zones, we need to know the approximate lake level.
 That is a bit tricky to know, but the